Onedean/ST-TTC/README.md

 ## Updates/News:

 🚩 **News** (Sep.
-2025): EAC's code, training details, and inference details are fully open source!
+2025): ST-TTC's code, training details, and inference details are fully open source!
 Try to improve on this! 😊

 🚩 **News** (Sep.
 2025): ST-TTC has been accpeted by NeurIPS 2025 with Spotlight! ✅